“The real voyage of discovery consists not in seeking new landscapes, but in having new eyes” –– Marcel Proust

 Rarely out of view on the horizon at and around both of the homes I grew up in, the Brisons in a way feels like the closest thing to a guardian angel I have had all my life.
 The twin peaks of these distinctive rocks stand about a mile off Cape Cornwall and keep watch over the coastline of the St Just-in-Penwith area.

-By all accounts ‘Brisons’ comes from the French ‘Brisant’, meaning breaker or reef or and the story goes that the rocks are a resemblance in rock of General D Gaulle lying on his back.
+By all accounts ‘Brisons’ comes from the French ‘Brisant’, meaning breaker or reef, and the story goes that the rock resembles, and therefore represents, General Charles de Gaulle lying on his back.
 Why he’s out there, taking a bath in the icy Atlantic, we can only wonder…

 The Brisons has been the closest thing to a guardian angel I have had all my life.